RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 ## Written Filters

-See [github.com/pandoc/lua-filters](https://github.com/pandoc/lua-filters) for some select filters written in Lua.
+See [github.com/pandoc/lua-filters](https://github.com/pandoc/lua-filters) and [https://github.com/pandoc-ext](pandoc-ext)for some select filters written in Lua.
 Some other known 3rd party filters:

 ### Document (DOCX/ODT) related